rax-maas/blueflood/README.md

 Blueflood's main artifact is an ['uber jar'](http://stackoverflow.com/questions/11947037/what-is-an-uber-jar), produced by the [`blueflood-all` module](blueflood-all/pom.xml).

+After compiling, you can also build a Docker image with `mvn docker:build`.
+See [blueflood-docker](contrib/blueflood-docker) for the Docker-related files.

 ### Running

 You can easily build a ready-to-run Blueflood jar from source: